 Climbing shoes that fit well are essential for good climbing footwork and climbing technique.
-Learn the essentials about finding rock climbing shoes that fit the best.
+Learn the essentials of finding rock climbing shoes that fit the best.
 Read here our climbing shoes super review.

 Properly fitting rock climbing shoes are an absolute essential for developing efficient, effective climbing footwork from the start.
 Nonetheless, observation at climbing gyms has shown that many beginner-to-intermediate rock climbers are hindering their rock climbing training by climbing in ill-fitting climbing shoes.
 Here, learn what criteria should go into selecting the proper climbing shoe, including climbing shoe fit, make, and style, and how to purchase the best climbing shoe out there.